 Do not go gentle into that good night

 Alex is a Grammy Award winning musician based in Los Angeles.
 He is a composer and songwriter interested in non-western music, poetry, storytelling, and alternate tuning systems.
 He has performed at venues and festivals from California to Tibet such as REDCAT, Art Share, The University of Minnesota, and the Xinghai International Poetry Festival.
-Alex sings and plays guitar, sitar and other various stringed instruments and performs as solo artist and in Three Thirds and PARTCH.
+Alex sings and plays guitar, sitar and other various stringed instruments and performs as a solo artist and in Three Thirds and PARTCH.
 Originally from Detroit, he studied music composition at the University of Michigan and at CalArts with composers Bright Sheng, Michael Fink, Ulrich Krieger, and Wolfgang von Schweinitz.